gsoules/AvantSearch/README.md

 must reindex your Omeka database to force the search_texts table to be rebuilt without the private element text.
 You do this by clicking the Index Records button on the Omeka [Search Settings](https://omeka.org/classic/docs/Admin/Settings/Search_Settings/) page.
+* If you uninstall AvantSearch and want to make private elements searchable again, reindex your Omeka database as described in the previous bullet.

 This features solves a problem in Omeka's native search whereby the text of all elements are searched, including information that is hidden from public users by the [Hide Elements](http://omeka.org/classic/plugins/HideElements/)